ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 * The maximum length of the subdomain label is 10 characters.
 * The subdomain label must be unique within all instances in your multi-site configuration.

+The subdomain label is not used for vSphere 7.0 instances.
+{:note}

 ### Domain name
 {: #vc_orderinginstance-domain-name}

 The root domain name must meet the following requirements:
+* For vSphere 7.0 instances, the domain name must consist of three or more strings that are separated by a period (.) with a maximum of 50 characters.
-* The domain name must consist of two or more strings that are separated by period (.)
+* For vSphere 6.7 instances, the domain name must consist of two or more strings that are separated by a period (.)
 * The first string must start with a lowercase alphabetic character.
 * The first string must end with a lowercase alphabetic or numeric character.
 * All strings, except for the last one, can contain only lowercase alphabetic, numeric, and dash (-) characters.